MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/user-data-folder.md

 <!-- ====================================================================== -->
 ## Whether to persist user data folders in various scenarios

-Your host app controls the lifetime of the user data folder.
-If your app re-uses user data from app sessions, consider saving the user data folders.<!--HOW? by virtue of not deleting them?
-State explicitly how to accomplish/carry out this advice.-->
+Your host app controls the lifetime of the user data folder (UDF).
+If your app re-uses user data from app sessions, consider saving (that is, not deleting) the UDFs.

 If your app doesn't reuse user data from app sessions, you can delete the UDF.
 However, while a session is running, it's better to call the _clear browsing data_ methods instead of deleting the UDF.